Why this Masterclass matters

 Nick Lait

-Selected feedback from professionals attending previous update training.
+Selected feedback from professionals attending previous annual training.

 As someone new to Access Arrangements and assessing, I found the session immensely reassuring.
 Lia’s expertise and clarity provided real confidence.